E-Government Act of 2002: PACER

 The Judicial Conference may, only to the extent necessary, prescribe reasonable fees, pursuant to sections 1913, 1914, 1926, 1930, and 1932 of title 28, United States Code, for collection by the courts under those sections for access to information available through automatic data processing equipment.

 In April 2016, three non-profit organizations—the Alliance for Justice, the National Veterans Legal Services Program and the National Consumer Law Center—filed a class-action lawsuit in the U.S. District Court for the District of Columbia, alleging that the judiciary's PACER fee structure violates Section 205(e) in that the fees were not only being used to maintain the system itself, but were being diverted to cover other costs of the federal courts, including courtroom audio systems and flat-screen televisions for jury use.
 In March 2018, the judge ruled that the PACER fees were impermissibly used to cover unrelated costs.
 As of October 2019, that holding is under appeal to the Court of Appeals for the Federal Circuit.

+Office of Personnel Management

+In 2025, federal employees sued the Office of Personnel Management, seeking a class action designation, for allegedly violating privacy provisions of the E-Government Act by not properly protecting federal employee personal data security in deploying a new mass communication tool for the federal workforce.